asdf-a11/CPL/README.md

 7. Conversion to either assembly or C++

 ### Running
-Use python version 3.10 and higher.
+Use python version 3.10 or higher.
 Write you program in InputCode/code.cpl then run Main_.py file to compiler.

 ### Current limitations